-Bet365, William Hill and betting sites down after Grand National
+Bet365, William Hill and betting sites temporarily down after Grand National

 Visitors saw error messages or pages that failed to load when they checked the site after the race.

 The outages come on one of the biggest betting days of the year.
+Some websites have now come back online, with William Hill working at 7pm on Saturday.

+Bet365 was still showing error messages at this time, with users reporting on social media they were unable to log into their account as they tried to cash in on winnings.

+Others shared screenshot of a message saying Bet365 was “currently unavailable”.
+The company’s Twitter account reassured users it was being looked into.

 Register for free to continue reading